Simsen3142/EasyVision/opencv/sources/doc/tutorials/gpu/gpu-basics-similarity/gpu_basics_similarity.markdown

 In the @ref tutorial_video_input_psnr_ssim tutorial I already presented the PSNR and SSIM methods for checking the similarity between the two images.
 And as you could see, the execution process takes quite some time , especially in the case of the SSIM.
-However, if the performance numbers of an OpenCV implementation for the CPU do not satisfy you and you happen to have an NVidia CUDA GPU device in your system, all is not lost.
+However, if the performance numbers of an OpenCV implementation for the CPU do not satisfy you and you happen to have an NVIDIA CUDA GPU device in your system, all is not lost.
 You may try to port or write your owm algorithm for the video card.

 This tutorial will give a good grasp on how to approach coding by using the GPU module of OpenCV.
 As